 Next map, India and South Asia in 1000 BCE

 What is happening in India and South Asia in 3500BCE

 North India region

 The Indian sub-continent is home to a great variety of peoples.
-In the north and central regions, agriculture has been established for more than two thousand years, and populations of farmers grow barley, oats, rye, wheat, beans, peas and lentils, and keep goats and Zebu cattle.
-In the north-west of the Indian subcontinent, especially in the fertile valley of the river Indus, some settlements have grown into sizeable villages and society is growing more complex.
-Craft specialization has appeared, and high quality painted pottery and crafts, including copper jewellery, are produced.
-It will be in this region that urban life will come first to ancient India, with the emergence of one of the earliest civilizations in world history.
+In the north and central regions, agriculture has been established for more than two thousand years, and populations of farmers grow barley, oats, rye, wheat, beans, peas and lentils, and keep goats and cattle (Zebu).
+In the north-west of the Indian subcontinent, especially in the fertile Indus river valley, some communities have grown into sizable villages.
+Craft specialization has appeared – the inhabitants produce high quality painted pottery and crafts including copper jewelry.
+It will be in this region, in the Indus Valley, that urban life will come first to ancient India, with the emergence of one of the earliest civilizations in world history.

-In central and southern India, farming is much more recent.
-Small farming villages are scattered across the land, surrounded by large tracts of untamed forest and savannah, sheltering populations of pastoralists and hunter-gatherers.
+In central and southern India, farming is much more recent, and much of the land has still not been cleared for agriculture.
+Small farming villages are scattered across the land, surrounded by large tracts of untamed forest and savannah remain, sheltering populations of hunter-gatherers.

 In the rest of India, simpler, more ancient modes of life prevail, a patchwork of farming villages, hunter-gatherer bands and semi-nomadic pastoralists.